 TNFF The National Fantasy Fan is our Official Organ, as described in our Bylaws and Constitution.
 TNFF appears monthly in paper and electronic form.
 It has existed as long as we have: three quarters of a century.
 Seventy years ago, back in 1945, EE Evans renamed TNFF.
 It had been “Bonfire”; it became “The National Fantasy Fan”, a name it has kept almost continuously ever since.
 The TNFF Editor is George Phillies email@example.com.
 George is delighted to accept fannish material of all sorts.

 Tightbeam Bob Jennings edits our fine zine Tightbeam.
-Tightbeam (named by former neffer Marion Zimmer Bradley) is our bimonthly review and letterzine.
-It publishes zine and book reviews, art, creative and special material, and more.
-Tightbeam has published more than 275 issues.
-Tightbeam's content will include both original fan-made works and cherry-picked "best-of" content from TNFF.
-If you have art, fiction, media reviews, essays, guides, thoughtful pieces of commentary, or other material of general interest, please send it to Bob Jennings at FabFicBooks.
+Tightbeam (named by former neffer Marion Zimmer Bradley) is our genzine.
+It publishes articles, zine and book reviews, art, creative and special material, and more.
+Tightbeam has published more than 285 issues.
+If you have art, fiction, media reviews, essays, guides, thoughtful pieces of commentary, or other material of general interest, please send it to Bob Jennings at firstname.lastname@example.org

 Ionisphere Ionisphere (note the second “i”) is the revived bimonthly zine of the Fan-Pro Activity Coordinating Bureau.
 The Bureau and its zine exist to increase interactions between readers and writers, publish interviews with writers and fen, promote contact information and web locations, and support convention activities.
 For more information, contact Bureau Head John Thiel <firstname.lastname@example.org>.

-Eldritch Science will soon be our new art and fiction zine, edited by George Phillies.
-The zine is a revival of George's zine from two decades back.
-Contact George <phillies24liberty.net> for more information.
+Eldritch Science is our art and fiction zine, edited by George Phillies, published once or twice a year.
+The zine is a revival of George’s zine from two decades back.
+Contact George <email@example.com> for more information.